Shelter Dog Meal Donation Count:

 Lhasa Apso

 Originally bred to guard monasteries in Tibet, the Lhasa Apso can be left alone for extended periods.
 These small but sturdy dogs are independent and self-sufficient, traits passed down from their days as sentinel dogs.
 Lhasa Apsos are confident in managing solo time and can happily entertain themselves without getting anxious or bored.
-They enjoy human companionship but are equally content to relax on their own, making them well-suited for owners who can’t provide constant attention.
+They enjoy human companionship but are equally content to relax, making them well-suited for owners who can’t provide constant attention.

 Chow Chow